atmajs/atma-server/readme.md

 	'/say/hello': hello
 ```

-Handler is the first endpoint that will be search in defined routes by the responder.
+Handler is the first endpoint that will be looked for in defined routes by the responder.
 Usually this is the low level handlers, like 'Less' preprocessor.
 But the interface ``` (Deferred + process(req, res)) ``` is the same as in HttpService and HttpPage